algosup/2024-2025-project-1-fpga-team-6/Documents/FunctionalSpecifications/functionalSpecifications.md

 <img src="Images/froggerLadyFrog.png" width="20%"><br>

 When the player steps on it, he grabs the lady frog, to escort it to the finish line.
-If the player successfully escorted the lady frog, the player gain extra points (see [points table](#scoring)).
+If the player successfully escorted the lady frog, the player gains extra points (see [points table](#scoring)).

 The lady frog has the same movement animation than the frog the player is playing.